 Tips for Writing an Appreciation Note

+- Be sincere.
 When you are writing to your boss to express gratitude and appreciation, you have to be careful with your tone.
-You want to make sure you appear sincere — and not like a sycophant.
+You want to make sure you appear sincere—and not like a sycophant.

 - Be specific.
 In your letter, mention why you're writing and provide a specific thank you.
 For example, "Thank you so much for organizing my baby shower and for your generous gift," or "I'm so appreciative of this end-of-year bonus."

-There's no need to write a lengthy note — keep your message short and to the point.
+- Be brief.
+There's no need to write a lengthy note—keep your message short and to the point.
 The most important thing is to express your appreciation.
 Include a complimentary close at the end of your letter, before your name.
 Proofread carefully.

-You can send your note as a handwritten card, printed out letter, or an email.
-Here are sample appreciation letters and emails to use as inspiration when you write your own thank you letter for your boss.
+You can send your note as a handwritten card, printed-out letter, or an email.
+Review sample appreciation letters and emails to use as inspiration when you write your own thank-you letter for your boss.